Skip to main content

 caution

-This is really important, otherwise you will release the previous content again!
+This is critically important; otherwise you will release the previous content again!

-The xpack branch should be unchanged since the previous release and will be updated when the new release is out.
+The xpack branch should remain unchanged since the previous release and will be updated when the new release is published.

 Increase the version and update the top package.json

-As required by npm modules, this one also uses SemVer.
+As required by npm projects, this one also utilises SemVer.

 Update the websiteConfig (if necessary)

-Check and possibly update the release specific properties (if any) in website/package.json.
+Check and possibly update the release-specific properties (like the version and release date) within website/package.json.

-Run the generate-website-commons npm script from website/package.json in the project folder.
+Execute the generate-website-commons npm script from website/package.json within the project folder.

 Start the local web server